staticjinja/staticjinja/docs/index.rst

 User Guide
 ----------

-This part of the documentation, which is mostly prose, focuses on step-by-step instructions for getting the most of staticjinja.
+This part of the documentation focuses on step-by-step instructions for getting the most of staticjinja.

 .. toctree::
    :maxdepth: 2